aplawson/openstack-lab/README.rst

 Clone the training-labs repository::

     $ git clone git://github.com/aplawson/openstack-lab.git
+    $ cd openstack-lab/labs/osbash
+    $ ./osbash.sh -b cluster

 What the script installs
 ------------------------

-Running this will automatically spin up 3 virtual machines in VirtualBox/KVM:
+Running this will automatically spin up 3 virtual machines:

 * Controller node
 * Network node
 * Compute node

-When complete, you will have a multi-node deployment of OpenStack running with all required services installed.
+When complete, you *should* have a multi-node deployment of OpenStack running with all required services installed.

 **OpenStack services installed on Controller node:**